 1. Picture yourself sitting down.

-Squats look easy to perform from afar, but actually performing them with a heavy barbell can be a different experience.
+Squats look easy to perform from afar, but actually performing them with a heavy barbell or other alternatives can be a different experience.
 As you’re performing a squat, picture yourself sitting down into a chair during the descent.

 This will keep your knees and feet facing forward and limit the angle achieved by your knee to about 90-degrees.
 In fact, if you’re a beginner to squatting, you can keep a bench behind you to practice the angle your knees should be reaching.